INTRODUCTION

 High triglyceride levels are a major risk factor for liver disease.
 When triglycerides accumulate in the liver, they contribute to fatty liver and increase the risk of metabolic disorders.
 Omega-3 fatty acids help lower triglyceride levels by:

-- Reducing the liver’s production of triglycerides.
+- Reducing Triglyceride Production: Limits the liver’s synthesis of harmful fats.

 SUPPORTING LIVER DETOXIFICATION